v--/website/code/testing/README.md

 The API tests, runnable via `npm run test:api:dev` or `npm run test:api:prod`, do some basic validation of our (very simple) APIs.
 These tests rely on [PlayWright](https://playwright.dev/)'s `APIRequestContext`.
 They reside in [`./api`](./api).

 The testing environment is configured via the `API_TEST_ENVIRONMENT` environment variable.
-Unless it equals `PRODUCTION`, we run tests locally.
+Unless it equals `production`, we run tests locally.

 Note that the API tests use mock data.
 See the [Mock data](#mock-data) section for details.